Cultural Humility

 Acknowledgment of Power Dynamics

-With cultural humility, we can acknowledge power imbalances that can exist between individuals or groups from different cultures, especially in situations of privilege and oppression.
+Cultural humility acknowledges power imbalances that can exist between individuals or groups from different cultures, especially in situations of privilege and oppression.
 It encourages us to be aware of these dynamics and work to address them.

 WE ARE LERDS!